winesapOS/winesapOS/README.md

 ### Google Chrome

 Google Chrome is installed by the ``linux_stick`` Ansible role.
 It is useful for remote troubleshooting via the use of the [Chrome Remote Desktop](https://remotedesktop.google.com/).

+### Lutris

+Lutris is installed by the ``linux_stick`` Ansible role.
+Lutris helps to install and configure non-Steam games.
+It also installs other useful dependencies including GameMode.

 ### Mac Boot